 During this year of direct service in Washington, DC, these young adults will gather invaluable experience and deeper insight into issues of marginalization and injustice.
-Through positions of direct service, Chase, Madonna, and Ali will build their foundation for a lifelong commitment to social activism and their Catholic faith.
+Through positions of direct service they will build their foundation for a lifelong commitment to social activism and their Catholic faith.

 DC Service Corps Members

 Amy graduated from Western Washington University in the Spring of 2018 with a marketing major and a communications minor.
 She is passionate about her faith and learning about different cultures.
 Prior to joining DC Service Corps, Amy has served on short-term mission trips in Washington State and Mexico City.
 As the Communications Associate, Amy is excited to use her marketing background to support FMS so that it can continue to grow and serve others.

 Kevin is a graduate of Columbia University where he majored in Comparative Literature and Society.
 Equipped with the programs experience he gained at ONE DC and the Laundromat Project, he is eager to begin supporting the programs at FMS which offer a unique perspective on mission and ministry of presence.
 Throughout the year he will also be attempting to grow by living deliberately and practicing active contemplation.

 Service Access Team Member at the Father McKenna Center

 Nayeli recently graduated from Neumann University with a B.A. in Psychology.
 Prior to joining DC Service Corps, Nayeli has participated in Habitat for Humanity trips to South Carolina and Virginia and traveled to Bolivia for a short term mission trip through FMS.
 This coming year she will be spending time at the Father McKenna Center coordinating various tasks such as their food pantry and their clothing distribution.
 Nayeli is excited to be part of a new community and to share her gifts and talents with others.